PoliteGirl/question/README.md

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.
 The above example is a synchronous callback, as it is executed immediately.

-Callback: Callback is an asynchronous equivalent for a function.
-A callback function is called at the completion of a given task.  callback is a function that will be executed after another function gets executed.

 It is used to handle the execution of function after the completion of the execution of another function.
 A callback would be helpful in working with events.
 In the callback, a function can be passed as an argument to another function.
 It is a great way when we are dealing with basic cases such as minimal asynchronous operations.
 ```javascript
 // function